forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * "The analysis cohort included households with an index case occurring between 4th January 2021 to 28th February 2021, with 14 days observable follow up for all contacts."
 * "In all households, the majority of index cases and contacts were age <60, with a high proportion of individuals aged <40 in unvaccinated households."
 ##### Results
-1. *Non vaccinated:* about 10% household transmission.
-"In households where the index case was not vaccinated before testing positive, there were 96,898 secondary cases out of 960,765 household contacts (10.1%)."
+1. *Index Non vaccinated:* household attack rate is 10.1%: unvaccinated index cases induced 96,898 secondary cases out of 960,765 household contacts.
-2. *Index vaccinated:* Just "There were 196 secondary cases in 3,424 contacts (5.72%) where the index case received the ChAdOx1 nCoV-19 vaccine 21 days or more before testing positive, and 371 secondary cases in 5,939 contacts (6.25%) where the index case received the BNT162b2 vaccine 21 days or more before testing positive." // not much difference between BNT162b2 and ChAdOx1 this despite BNT162b2 produces higher level of antibodies.
+2. *Index vaccinated (21 days after first dose):* household attack rate is roughly 6%: index vaccinated with 1 dose ChAdOx1 induced 196 secondary cases in 3,424 contacts (5.72%).
+Index case 1 dose BNT162b2 induced 371 secondary cases in 5,939 contacts (6.25%). // not much difference between BNT162b2 and ChAdOx1 this despite BNT162b2 produces higher level of antibodies.
 3. *Index and (some) contact vaccinated:* The secondary attack rate when both the index case and the contacts are vaccinated seems to be not much different as when both are unvaccinated: Secondary attack rate when both index and contact are vaccinated: 8152 out of 67622 contacts (Table S1) -> SAR ~= 12%.
-The 12% SAR is about the attack rates observed between older people in winter (Table S2 and [Summary Hall](#summary-ja-hall) which is also based on HOSTED data).
+The 12% SAR is about the attack rates observed between older people in winter (Table S2 respectively [Summary Hall](#summary-ja-hall) which is also based on HOSTED data).
 Since vaccinated contact are less likely to get infected, this observation indicates increased transmission from vaccinated persons to other vaccinated persons once positive tested.

 ##### Comments
 > *Adjustments:* To calculate the odd ratios the authors do also some adjustments, however since adjusting is tricky: e.g. for older couples which belong to vaccine-prioritized groups, the secondary attack is higher, however in the weeks before a vaccination appointment the infection rate decreases as observed in [Pritchard](#summary-pritchard), and the latter is more likely in older couples.
-For the difficulties regarding correct adjustment, the unadjusted data are cited here.
+For the difficulties regarding correct adjustment, the unadjusted data are stated above.

 > *Biases:* Vaccinated persons may be miss-classified as contacts since they are less likely symptomatic in the first month after vaccinations due to vaccine effectiveness at preventing symptomatic disease, placebo effects and the protection from severe disease.
 Which could yield to a bias in households with many infectees the index case is likely wrongly attributed to an unvaccinated person.
 Considering only households where both index and contact are vaccinated is less biased in this respect.
-As noted, the latter data (2.) indicate higher transmission from vaccinated persons.
+As noted in 3., this data indicates higher transmission from vaccinated persons.

 ### References ONS-CIS
 Households are visited and instructed how to self take nose and throat swabs.
-The swabs are then taken weekly for the first month and then monthly for the first year.
+The household are visited weekly in the first month and then monthly for the first year.
 The swabs are sent or colleted and analyzed in labs for PCR testing.
 The goal overview of the community prevalence.
+From a random 10-20% of households, those 16 years or older were invited to participate in monthly antibody testing.

 #### Summary House
 House T, Pellis L, Pritchard E, McLean AR, Walker AS. *Total Effect Analysis of Vaccination on Household Transmission in the Office for National Statistics COVID-19 Infection Survey.* arXiv; 2021.